 - Licences.
-Check if the credit repair service has an ABN, you can find these at the bottom of their websites.
+Check if the credit repair service has an ABN, which you should be able to find at the bottom of the company's website.

 - Transparency.
 How upfront is each company about the fees you will have to pay?
 Look for a company that provides the full terms and conditions before you have to hand over any money.

 - Reputation.
 Is the company a trusted name in the industry or does it have a reputation for being a bit dodgy?
 Look for a company that is respected and has an impeccable service record.

 - Customer reviews.
 Look at online review sites to get an idea of the experiences other people have had with agencies.
 This gives you a good idea of how each company treats its customers.

 - Overall cost.
 Look for the best combination of an affordable price and quality service.